 On successful completion of the program, students are awarded an associate in applied science degree in PTA and are eligible to apply for the state licensing examination, which must be passed before being eligible to practice.
+The licensing examination in Alabama and many other states will also include a specific test on jurisprudence issues for that state

 PTA students are required to comply with legal, moral, and legislative standards in accordance with Rule No. 700-X-2-02 of the Alabama State Board of Physical Therapy Administrative Code, which states the following: